aehrc/pathling/site/docs/configuration.md

 ### Monitoring

-- `SENTRY_DSN` - If this variable is set, all errors will be reported to a [Sentry](https://sentry.io) service, e.g.
+- `pathling.sentryDsn` - If this variable is set, all errors will be reported to a [Sentry](https://sentry.io) service, e.g.
   `https://abc123@sentry.io/123456?servername=pathling.csiro.au`.